 taccgl™ currently supports OBJ files containing 3D Models

-You can basically create a scene with your 3D design program
+You can create a scene with your 3D design program, such as blender,

 items of your scene can be exported to OBJ.
 So for example

 See MTL File Creation for details on what